Skip to content

 Cancelling Jobs at 0% GPU Utilization

 To automatically cancel actively running jobs, the software must be ran as a user with sufficient privileges to call scancel.
-This may inform your decision of where to install the software.
-All of the other alerts can be ran as a regular user.
+This may inform your decision of where to install the software and by which user.
+All of the other alerts and reports can be ran as a regular user.

-The installation requirements for Job Defense Shield are pandas and pyyaml.
-The requests module is needed only if one wants to address the underutilization of actively running jobs.
+Python 3.7 is the minimum supported version.
+The required dependencies for Job Defense Shield are pandas, pyarrow, pyyaml and requests.
+The requests module is needed to address the underutilization of actively running jobs.
 In this case, the Prometheus server must be queried.

 $ source jds-env/bin/activate